About 28 people a day are killed in the United States in vehicle crashes

 but this process will ensure he or she will not get back into the car

 and hit someone else.
 Also, if the drunk driver gets aggressive, a police

 officer can intervene on your behalf and protect you from harm.
 If you

 fear for your safety, stay in your locked car until the police arrive.

 Additionally, emergency vehicles can arrive to tend to any injured individuals

 and provide testimony regarding harm sustained in the accident.

+Tell the police what happened.
 An investigating officer will ask you how the incident occurred.
 You should

 inform them exactly what happened to the best of your ability, including